About Us

 Claudio Engel is a Chilean businessman and one of the most active and influential collectors in the local arts scene.
 A son of European immigrants, he is the first generation born in Chile.
 He inherited his interest in art from his family, which considers education and culture crucial components of integral development.
 In fact, his first job was as an extra in the Hamburg Opera House at 12 years of age.
 Since that time, his passion for the different forms of artistic expression has only grown.
 The Engel Collection and the museum project are a way to express thanks to the country that welcomed his family openly and generously in the 1930s.

-His work as the Foundation's president began some time ago, not only by acquiring the collection but by playing an active role in the international cultural scene.
-He is a patron of diverse institutions, such as the Internation Board of the Museo del Prado Foundation, CIMAM (International Committee for Museums and Collections of Modern Art, affiliated with iCOM), the Teatro Real of Madrid, among others.
+His work as the Foundation's president began some time ago, not only by acquiring the Collection but by playing an active role in the international cultural scene.
+He is a patron of diverse institutions, such as the Internation Board of the Museo del Prado Foundation, CIMAM (International Committee for Museums and Collections of Modern Art, affiliated with iCOM), the Teatro Real of Madrid, member of Malba's International Circle, among others.
 He has traveled the world in recent years visiting artists, collectors, museum directors and international curators to learn more about the challenges, needs and operations of institutions like the project he will implement in Chile, as well as to build partnerships for future collaborative work.

 ABOUT THE ENGEL COLLECTION